 Once the participant is in any room, they can use the breakout room icon to navigate and hop between rooms.
 When they’re ready to leave the breakout rooms and return to the main room, they just click on “leave room.”
 (Bottom right on a computer, top right on a mobile device.)

 If you’re running a complex meeting, you may want to have an extra person (or people) serve as a tech assistant.
-I have worked many church services where we have: a moderator who spotlights and mutes people and sets up the breakout rooms, a projectionist who handles sharing PowerPoints and videos, someone to do closed captioning, someone to lead music, and an usher who lets people in from the waiting room.
+I have worked many church services where we have: a moderator who spotlights and mutes people, a projectionist who handles sharing PowerPoints and videos, someone to lead music, and an usher who lets people in from the waiting room and monitors the chat.

 To make someone a co-host, during the meeting, mouse over their name in the participant list, choose more, and make them a co-host.
 OR go to their picture and click on the three dots in the top right corner.
-Co-hosts can do all the host tasks, except only the host can manage breakout rooms.
+Co-hosts can do all the host tasks, except the host can manage the breakout rooms more effectively.

 Scripts.
 If you’ve got this complex multi-host meeting going on, it’s REALLY helpful to have a shared script, which may be ALL the words written out, or it may just have the cues for how one person will end their segment and who they’ll hand off to next.
 We do a shared script on google drive so we can all edit our own parts, but we’re using the same shared document, and we color code for each person’s role.